Archived entries for just thoughts

 I never thought I’d be one of those “good people” who volunteer every chance they got or build a well in Africa or even buy a Snickers bar from a kid on the subway.
 Definitely not a do-gooder.
 But I work hard at every job I’ve had and nobody I’ve worked with ever said I don’t bust my ass every time.
 When I was asked to produce, I stepped up to the plate and hit.
 Even with a blog I didn’t mean to create, I stayed late after business hours to write a post every so often because I feel like I have to stick to a schedule (even though I don’t really have a “schedule” schedule).
 I tried to write a post every week and if I slacked off, it’s every 2 weeks.

-So what happened this past 6 months?
+So what happened this past six 18 months?
 Let me start from the beginning.

 How this blog got started